Mashable

 Players can also rearrange and shuffle the board to make spotting connections easier.
 Additionally, each group is color-coded with yellow being the easiest, followed by green, blue, and purple.
 Like Wordle, you can share the results with your friends on social media.

-SEE ALSO: NYT Pips hints, answers for February 17, 2026 Here's a hint for today's Connections categories
+SEE ALSO: NYT Pips hints, answers for May 19, 2026 Here's a hint for today's Connections categories

 Want a hint about the categories without being told the categories?
 Then give these a try:

-• Green: Asian condiments
+• Green: Suspicious tweak

-• Purple: To fail
+• Purple: Sea life

 Here are today's Connections categories